God Responds to Generosity

-When we study scripture, we find that God cares deeply for the poor, and He wants His people to be about the business of taking care of them.
+God cares deeply about the poor, and He wants His people to be about the business of taking care of them.
 There are all sorts of reasons to do this: It was mandated by Christ, and it is evidence of a living faith.
 If the love of God lives inside us, it compels us to give.

-But in the book of Acts, we find another benefit of charitable giving: It gets God’s attention.
+But in the book of Acts, we find another benefit of charitable giving: God responds to generosity.

 More than Love